 Parental Consent: Anyone under the age of 18 who appears in a video must have parental consent; entrants must obtain consent prior to video submission.

 Language: Videos in all languages are accepted; videos not in English must include English subtitles.

-Application Form: All entrants must complete the online application form located at www.BrainFacts.org/BAVC.
+Application Form: All entrants must work with an SfN member to complete the online application form located at www.BrainFacts.org/BAVC.
 Submission must include the video’s YouTube link and a complete video file.

 2. How to Enter

 All entrants must upload their video to YouTube.